hmc-cs111-fall2016/project-ideas/free-3.md

 of them seem to be for beginners.
 Therefore, it might not be worth it for most people to learn an entire new language.
 Moreover, as someone new to abstract algebra, I feel like it would be more helpful to think of the bijection on my own than to use a computer sidekick.
-Also, it there are some groups that would be quite difficult to encode, like the set of rotations in 3-space or the group generating by composing paths on a torus.
+Also, there are some groups that would be quite difficult to encode, like the set of rotations in 3-space or the group generating by composing paths on a torus.